log0div0/testo/docs/tutorials/02 - ubuntu installation/README.md

 ## What you're going to learn

-In this guide you're going to learn the most basic virtual machine actions in Testo lang: `wait`, `type`, `press`.
+In this tutorial you're going to learn the most basic virtual machine actions in Testo lang: `wait`, `type`, `press`.
 Additionally you're going to learn how to eject the DVD-drive from a virtual machine.

 ## Introduction

-The last guide ended with the successful declaration of the virtual machine `my_ubuntu` and development of the very first test, where the virtual machine is just created and started.
+The last tutorial ended with the successful declaration of the virtual machine `my_ubuntu` and development of the very first test, where the virtual machine is just created and started.
 But now new questions come to mind: what to do next with the virtual machine?
 How to automate the OS installation?

 As previously mentioned, Testo Framework is aimed at mimicking a human, working with a computer.
 When developing test scripts, you could use a lot of actions that a real human would do when sitting behind a monitor with a keyboard and a mouse.